leoflewis/mn-wild-tracking/README.md

 This is where I store my Minnesota Wild analytics website amongst other hockey stats things.

-Website is live at https://web-production-da16.up.railway.app/home
+Website is live at https://web-production-da16.up.railway.app/home it does not work well on mobile

 /wildstats currently holds a django app that interfaces the https://statsapi.web.nhl.com/api/v1 API for the Minnesota Wild.